apache/storm/docs/storm-sql-reference.md

 ## Grammar

 Calcite provides broader SQL Grammar.
-But Storm SQL is not database system and handles streaming data, so only subset of grammar is supported.
+But Storm SQL is not a database system and handles streaming data, so only subset of grammar is supported.
 Storm SQL doesn't redefine SQL Grammar and just utilize the parser Calcite provided, so SQL statements are still parsed based on Calcite's SQL Grammar.

 SQL grammar in [BNF](http://en.wikipedia.org/wiki/Backus%E2%80%93Naur_Form)-like form.